Manage Chart Data Labels in Presentations with Python

 series2.labels.default_data_label_format.text_format.portion_format.fill_format.solid_fill_color.color = draw.Color.white

-This Python code shows you how to set the label distance from a category axis when you are dealing with a chart plotted from axes:
+The following Python code shows how to set the label distance from the category axis when working with an axes-based chart:

 import aspose.slides.charts as charts